flo7up/Agent-Workshop-AI-Accelerator/readme.md

 # Azure AI Agent Tutorial

-This repository demonstrates how to build an Azure AI Agent that uses the Bing Search API to fetch news articles and stores the results in Azure Blob Storage with a timestamped filename.
-The tutorial also guides you through setting up Azure AI Studio, deploying a model (e.g., GPT-4o-mini), and testing agents in the Agent Playground.
+This repository demonstrates how to build an Agent with the Azure AI Agent Service.

+Our agent uses the Bing Search API to fetch news articles and stores the results in Azure Blob Storage with a timestamped filename.

+The tutorial also guides you through setting up Azure AI Foundry, deploying a model (e.g., GPT-4o-mini), and testing agents in the Agent Playground.

 > **Note:** This tutorial has been tested with Python **3.11.5** and is configured for the **sweden_central** region.